XGRIDS Pro Guide™ / Module 5: Project Scale & Map Fusion

 • Segment naming convention defined and communicated to field operator

-Next: executing the collection with fusion quality in mind.
+Next: 5.3 Field Collection for Fusion Projects, executing the collection with fusion quality in mind.

 ©2026 Alpine Reality Capture LLC • XGRIDS Pro Guide™ • Site Disclaimer